Harry Maguire considering options after losing Man Utd captaincy | West Ham lead interest in defender

 The central defender made just eight Premier League starts, leading to ongoing speculation over his future at Old Trafford.

-"After discussions with the manager today he [Ten Hag] has informed me he is changing captain," Maguire wrote on Twitter.
+"After discussions with the manager today he has informed me he is changing captain," Maguire wrote on Twitter.

 "He outlined his reasons to me and whilst I'm personally extremely disappointed, I will continue to give my all every time I wear the shirt.